Tag Editor

 Tag Editor Settings

-Navigate to Settings → Tag Editor to customize behavior.
+Navigate to Settings → Audio tags editor to customize behavior.

 Cloud File Metadata Update Options